Vice President of the Republic of China: Precedents

-Another, Li Tsung-jen, formally acted as president from 21 January 1949 to 1 March 1950.
+Another, Li Zongren, formally acted as president from 21 January 1949 to 1 March 1950.
 President Chiang Kai-shek had resigned amid heavy losses during the Chinese Civil War, but was unclear on whether he was resigning permanently, or simply wished to step down temporarily.
 Chiang remained as Director-General of the Kuomintang and continued to give orders to the army as if he were in control.
-Amid this power struggle, Li left for medical treatment in the United States in November 1949 following the fall of the temporary capital of Chongqing to capital forces where he was accepted as a foreign head of state.
-Chiang retreated to Chengdu and finally moved the government to Taiwan in December 1949, acting as the de facto leader until formally "resuming" his duties in the next March.
-Li would nominally remain as vice president in absentia until 1954 until being impeached by the Control Yuan for "failure to carry out duties due to illegal conduct."
+Amid this power struggle, Li left for medical treatment in the United States in November 1949, following the fall of the temporary capital of Chongqing to capital forces, where he was accepted as a foreign head of state.
+Chiang retreated to Chengdu and finally moved the government to Taiwan in December 1949, acting as the de facto leader until formally "resuming" his duties the next March.
+Li would nominally remain as vice president in absentia until 1954, until being impeached by the Control Yuan for "failure to carry out duties due to illegal conduct."

 Due to the relative lack of formal power of the position, it has been coupled in the past with the office of the premier of the Republic of China.
 Vice presidents Chen Cheng, Yen Chia-kan, and Lien Chan all served as premier concurrently as vice president during part of their terms, and vice president Annette Lu has at times been mentioned as a possible candidate for premiership.

 List

 Insignia

-Standard of the Vice President of the Republic of China was instituted in Act of Ensign of the Republic of China Navy.
-The insignia was abolished with invalidation of the act on 3 January 1986.
+The standard of the vice president of the Republic of China was instituted in the Act of Ensign of the Republic of China Navy.
+The insignia was abolished with the invalidation of the act on 3 January 1986.